WLowe10/pathbob/README.md

 Simple path/URL builder.

-An alternative to pathcat. pathbob is a more efficient solution as it parses your path once and returns a template.
+An alternative to `pathcat`. `pathbob` is a more efficient solution as it parses your path once and returns a template.

 ## Highlights

 - Typesafe
 - Fast
 - Zero dependencies

 ## Install